HARSHEREX/amazon_flash_sell_order/README.md

 ## This automation tool helps you to buy a product during flash sell at amazon
 ### Note : Please set a default address on your amazon account before using this tool and order will be placed on 'CASH ON DELIVERY' at default address
 - **HOW TO RUN**
-  - Locate to the folder and open cmd and type this : `python amazon.py` or run the `runamazon.cmd` file
+  - Locate to the folder and open cmd/terminal and type this : `python amazon.py` or run the `runamazon.cmd` file
 - **STEPS**
   - Enter id with country code {example : +91**********}
   - Enter your password